sharfin99/portfolio/ft6.md

-## Low-Cost 6-Axis Force/Torque Sensor
+## Low-Cost 6-Axis Force/Torque Sensor for Robot Hands

 [<a href="https://arxiv.org/abs/2410.03481">Paper</a>][<a href="https://youtu.be/QZGhIQBNQCY">Video</a>]